 1. Saucha: cleanliness (in our mind and thoughts as well body)

 2. Samtosa: contentment (acceptance and feeling at peace with life)

 3. Tapas: heat; spiritual austerities (real self-discipline)

 4. Svadhyaya: the study of the scriptures and of one’s self

 5. Īśvara praṇidhāna: surrender to something greater than us

 Branch 3.
 Asana

-Following on from yamas and niyamas comes the physical aspect of practising Yoga postures (asana) to help focus the mind.
-This is the aspect that most of us in the west will be familiar with, the physical poses, the stretching, the pulling, the bending, flexing and holding poses.
+Following on from yamas and niyamas comes the physical aspect of practicing yoga postures (asana) to help focus the mind.
+This is the aspect that most of us in the west will be familiar with, the physical poses, the stretching, the pulling, the bending, flexing, and holding poses.
 Asanas help to cleanse, detoxify and prepare the body for mind practices.

 Branch 4.
 Prāṇāyama